 Harper College has implemented policies to be compliant with Title 38 U.S. Code 3679(e).
-These policies effect military veterans using Veteran Readiness and Employment (Ch.
+These policies affect military veterans using Veteran Readiness and Employment (Ch.
 31) or Department of Veterans Affairs (VA) Post 9/11 G.I.
 Bill® (Ch.
-33) benefits through the U.S. Department of Veterans Affairs and the Department of Defense.
+33) benefits through the U.S. Department of Veterans Affairs and the Department of Defense and Chapter 35 Survivors and Dependents Educational Assistance.

 Harper College will not take any of the following actions toward a student using Ch.
-31 or Ch.
-33 benefits while their payment is pending:
+31, Ch.
+33 or Ch.
+35 benefits while their payment is pending:

-- · Prevent the student's enrollment - · Assess a late fee to the student - Require the student to secure alternative or additional funding - Deny the student access to any resources (access to classes, libraries, or other institutional facilities) available to other students who have satisfied their tuition and fee bills to the institution
+- · Prevent the student's enrollment - Assess a late fee to the student - Require the student to secure alternative or additional funding - Deny the student access to any resources (access to classes, libraries, or other institutional facilities) available to other students who have satisfied their tuition and fee bills to the institution